 Note

-Run code (Visual Studio Code)
+Run code (Visual Studio Code or Cursor)

 Manage Python dependencies

-Project-specific setup notebook
+Project-specific notebook setup

 Note